Current as of May 2016 | Download print version (in PDF)

 Different types of NPOs are able to qualify as legal persons, provided that they follow the appropriate registration procedures.
 As such, all NPOs have the power to engage in activities of legal persons, except to the extent that the law provides otherwise.

 2. Economic Activities

-Conducting commercial activities cannot be the principal purpose of an NPO.
-The law does not distinguish between "related" and "unrelated" commercial activities.
+Conducting commercial activities cannot be the principal purpose of a charitable organization (Charity Law Article 9).
+The law does not distinguish between “related” and “unrelated” commercial activities.

 As interpreted by the State Administration of Industry and Commerce (the authority responsible for commercial activities), SAs, CNIs, foundations, and public institutions cannot themselves engage in for-profit businesses, but they can invest in commercial entities unless the State Council provides otherwise.

 An NPO's commercial activities are taxed on the same basis (25%) as a commercial corporation unless the law stipulates otherwise.
 Exceptions to this rule are rare.
 Enterprises owned solely by public schools, for example, are exempted from a substantial part of the business tax and VAT.
 The income of scientific research institutes and higher educational institutions, if derived from the transfer of technology, is exempted from business tax.

 China’s recently-adopted Charity Law and Overseas NGO Law both contain provisions that may limit NPOs’ engagement in political activities.
 Article 15 in the Charity Law, for instance, includes the following broad prohibitions: “Charitable organizations must not undertake or assist activities that endanger national security and societal public interests or accept contributions that carry additional conditions in violation of laws, regulations and social mores, and must not attach conditions for beneficiaries that are in violation of laws, regulations and social mores.”